justanothercell/hot_potato/.github/README.md

 the lib target is for the hot reloading and the bin target is your default run compile target.

 5. Run using `cargo run`

-Try editing the interpolation function and triggering the reload:+
+Try editing the interpolation function and triggering the reload:
 ```rs
 /// t: time [0.0;1.0]
 #[potato]